Circumvent Debian Bootstrap

 osc add appliance.kiwi osc ci

-In step 3. the bootstrap root tarball was created but not yet packaged.
-A debian package is needed such that it can be referenced with the
+In step 3, the bootstrap root tarball was created but not yet packaged.
+A Debian package is needed so that it can be referenced with the